 Rate this game

-Now you can upload screenshots or other images (cover scans, disc scans, etc.) for Kingdom Hearts - Re-Coded (U) to Emuparadise.
+Now you can add videos, screenshots, or other images (cover scans, disc scans, etc.) for Kingdom Hearts - Re-Coded (U) to Emuparadise.
 Do it now!

 Nominate for Retro Game of the Day: